erlage/rad/packages/rad/README.md

 ## Widgets Index

 Below is the list of available widgets in this framework.
-Some widgets are named after Flutter widgets because they either works exactly same or can be used to acheive same things but in a differnet way(more or less).
+Some widgets are named after Flutter widgets because they either works exactly same or can be used to acheive same things but in a different way(more or less).
 All those widgets are tagged according to their similarity level.
-Please note that these taggings are based solely on my understanding of Flutter widgets/src.
-If you happen to find any big differences, do let me know.

 Similarity tags:
   - *exact*: Exact syntax, similar semantics.